bensmithett/style/README.md

   margin-left: 20px
   width: 100px
 ```

+For a more in-depth look at how to use modifier classes, state classes & state data attributes, read [BEM Modifiers: multiple classes vs @extend](http://bensmithett.com/bem-modifiers-multiple-classes-vs-extend/).

+### Utilities

+Utilities are borrowed directly from [SUIT](https://github.com/suitcss/suit/blob/master/doc/utilities.md).
+They are helper classes that define common utility styles and can be used anywhere on any element.

+`!important` is OK in utility classes, as you'll usually want them to override a module's styles.
+E.g., I'd always expect `u-hidden` to hide an element even if it also has module class that specifies `display: block`.

+I tend to use them sparingly.
+Don't be afraid to write `float: left` in a module even if you have a utility class that does the same thing.
+Instead of using utility classes to avoid writing any default styles, use them in situations where you would otherwise need to define a new module class.

 ## Media queries
 Media queries in CSS are for chumps.
 [Use metaquery](http://glenmaddern.com/metaquery-and-the-end-of-media-queries/) for mobile-first responsive modules: